thaddavis/crewai_and_agentops_script/video_script/2/1_devcontainer_setup.md

 FYI: the `pwd` command stands for "present working directory"

-If we look at the root of our base machine we can see that the /code folder is no where to be found...
+NOTE: If we look at the root of our base machine we can see that the /code folder is no where to be found...

 The mental model to keep in mind is that we have 2 machines running on our machine...